 Triadic Color Schemes use colors that are evenly spaced on the color wheel, such as green, purple, and orange.

 Complementary Color Schemes are color schemes which use colors on opposite sides of the color wheel, such as red and green.

 Split Complementary Color Schemes are a variation of the complementary color scheme.
 It uses one base color and the two colors next to that color’s complement (the color directly opposite it on the color wheel).
-For example, since yellow’s complement is violet, it’s split complementaries would be blue-violet and red-violet.
+For example, since yellow’s complementary color is violet, it’s split complementaries would be blue-violet and red-violet.

 These are not the only color schemes, but they are the most basic and popular.
 Play with colors within each scheme (and outside of them) to learn for yourself how colors interact!

 There’s a reason spa’s are usually decorated in shades of pale blue, sage, lavender, and white.
 And there is a reason that the Russian Constructivists creating state posters and propaganda chose red and black for their media and posters.
 Color is emotional.
 You can create a basic ad, but the colors you choose will impact the message your audience receives as much as the text and design do.